froggyriia/mendelian-inheritance/docs/documentation.md

 # MendelInheritance: Library Documentation

-This document provides a full reference for the types and functions in the `MendelInheritance` Haskell library, along with examples for each.
+This document provides a full reference for the types and functions in the `MendelInheritance` Haskell library.

 ---